sabri-jammoussi/Bilbliotheque-Angular-/README.md

 # voiture-client-sever-

-This project is based with NextJs and NodeJs .
-It's simple templates with all the CRUD ("create & read & update & delete ").
+This project is based with Angular and NodeJs .
+It's simple templates with all the CRUD ("create & read & update & delete ") and the authentication .

 I think you like my project .